Sales Rep Territory Plan: A VP’s No-Nonsense Guide

 The rep who drives the territory sees the truth before the dashboard does.

 Use analytics to validate or challenge that field feedback.
-A system for sales performance analytics helps managers tie execution quality back to outcomes instead of relying on gut feel.
+A system for sales performance analytics helps managers tie execution quality to outcomes instead of relying on gut feel.
+7

 Common Pitfalls and the Tech That Solves Them

 I keep seeing the same mistakes.
-Leaders build static territories.
+Leaders design static territories.
 They ignore route friction.
-They fail to document account ownership.
+They fail to document ownership.
 They rely on spreadsheets long after the business outgrew them.
 Then they act surprised when reps waste time, accounts go untouched, and managers spend Fridays sorting out exceptions.

-- Static plans: The territory never gets updated as account value and field conditions change.
+- Static plans: The territory never updates as account value and field conditions change.

 - Geography‑only design: The patch looks logical on a map but makes no sense for revenue or skill alignment.